 - By engaging with a third-party provider who is an accredited body of the ACIC, or Australian Criminal Intelligence Commission (such as KONCHECK).

-It is generally recommended to obtain a Police check before applying for the job.
-An application for police check must be issued before the start date, and the applicant must be monitored during this period.
+It is generally recommended to obtain a Police check for Aged Care before applying for the job.

 However, in some cases, exceptions can be made under certain circumstances.
 If Staff members and Volunteers applied for the check, but it's not yet completed, a statutory declaration needs to be made.
 The declaration should state that the individual has not been convicted of any precluding offenses.